-Raw sugar (optional but give a nice look and extra crunch to the pastry)
+Raw sugar (optional but gives a gorgeous crunch and sweetness to the pastry)

 Preheat oven to 220°C /425°F.

-Take one sheet of pastry and line the bottom of your pie pan allowing the pastry the totally cover the base and side of your pan.
-Use the excess trimmings to fill in uncovered gaps and seal with a fork to ensure that there are not visible tears, holes or gaps.
-Cover with a sheet of baking paper and add your pie weights, bean or rice and blind bake for 20 minutes.
-Remove from oven when done and then empty out your baking paper and baking weights or whatever you have used.
+Take a sheet of pastry and line the bottom of your pie pan allowing the pastry to evenly cover the base and side of your pan.
+Use the excess trimmings to fill in uncovered gaps and seal with a fork to ensure no gaps.
+Cover with a sheet of baking paper and add your pie weights, beans or rice and blind bake for 20 minutes.
+Remove from oven when done and then empty out your baking paper and baking weights or whatever you have used and set aside.

-In a medium sized non-stick saucepan, melt the butter and then stir in the flour and continue to stir until it bubbles up and thickens slightly.
+Over medium heat use a non-stick saucepan to melt the butter and then add the flour and continue to stir until it bubbles up and thickens slightly.

 Add the water, vanilla extract, caster sugar, coconut/brown sugar and a pinch of salt and bring to a boil.
 Reduce temperature and allow to simmer for 5 minutes.

-Take your sliced apples and add the pumpkin pie spice and mix until apples are evenly combined and then add the sugar/butter mixture into your apples and mix until well combined and evenly coated.
+Take the sliced apples, add the pumpkin pie spice and combine until the apples are evenly coated.

-Take your blind-baked pie crust and add the apples, ensuring they are spread evenly with a slight mound in the middle.
+Take your blind-baked pie crust and add the apple mixture, ensuring they are spread evenly with a slight mound in the middle.

 Take your pastry sheets and cut 8 x 2.5cm | 1 inch wide strips of pastry and lay 4 strips in one direction along the bottom and then continue to lay the next four strips to create a lattice effect.
 Brush the pastry with a little milk or egg yolk.
 Sprinkle on raw sugar if you want a little extra crunch and sweetness.